The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 wouldn’t it be reasonable to revert to previous behaviour for backwards compatibility sake? at least unless it’s fixed. for now it only leads to changing all inline execs from “if true ; then script ; fi” to “/bin/true ; if true ; then script ; fi” which provides no additional security whatsoever and thus defeats a reason for this change.

-#17 Updated by Daniel Pittman about 3 years ago
+#17 Updated by Anonymous about 5 years ago

 After investigation the sanest long term approach seems to be that we do two things: